awesome-pro/neon-website/content/docs/guides/logical-replication-prisma-pulse.md

 1. If you haven't already done so, create a new account or sign in on the [Prisma Data Platform](https://pris.ly/pdp?utm_source=neon&utm_medium=pulse-guide).
 2. In the [Prisma Data Platform Console](https://console.prisma.io?utm_source=neon&utm_medium=pulse-guide) create a new project by clicking the **New project** button.
 3. In the **New project** configuration, select **Pulse** as your starting point.
-4. Copy your database connection string from Neon into the database connection input field on the Platform Console.
+4. Copy your database connection string from Unique into the database connection input field on the Platform Console.
-5. Choose a region that is closest to your Neon database.
+5. Choose a region that is closest to your Unique database.
 6. Click **Create project**.
 7. We recommend leaving **Event persistence** switched **on** (default).
 This means Prisma Pulse will automatically store events in the case your server goes down, allowing you to resume again with zero data loss.
 8. Click **Enable Pulse**.